 Winter Storm Safety Tips

-- During wetter months check to make sure your roof is in good condition.
-This will be obvious with rainfall throughout the spring and summer.
-If your roof has leaks or rotted beams, this could cause serious problems once snow and ice arrives.
+- During wetter months, check to make sure your roof is in good condition.
+This is obvious with rainfall throughout the spring and summer.
+If your roof has leaks or rotted beams, this could cause serious problems once snow and ice arrive.
 Large amounts of snowfall can add hundreds of pounds to your rooftop.
-If your beams are old or uncared, this can lead to larger problems.
-Leaks from melting snow can cause mold in the attic and drywall.
-If not caught soon enough, it can lead to black mold and health problems for you and your family.
-It is easier and cheaper to maintain your roof versus having to purchase a new one unexpectedly.
+If your beams are old and/or weak, this can lead to larger problems.
+Leaks from melting snow can also cause mold in the attic and drywall.
+If not treated in time, the issue can lead to black mold and health problems for you and your family; it is easier and cheaper to maintain your roof versus having to purchase a new one unexpectedly.

 - Make sure to maintain your furnace.
 The lack of use during warmer months can be a disadvantage.
 Regular maintenance can ensure it runs properly throughout the winter months when you need it the most.
-If your furnace decides to break in low enough temperatures, this can lead to pipes breaking from frozen water.
-This can cause flooding and mold growth on top of the thousands in repair.
+If your furnace decides to break in low enough temperatures, this can lead to pipes breaking from frozen water, causing flooding and mold growth which is expensive to repair.

 - If you must go outside during cold weather, make sure to bundle up!
 Keep heavy layers on over your ears and mouth since much of your body heat leaves through the head.

 - Try to not overexert yourself.
 Exhaustion will lower your immune system which can cause sickness and flu.
-When the weather is extreme, you are going to need your health in case an emergency happens.
+When the weather is extreme, you are going to need your health in case of emergency.